|Secretary & Fixtures Secretary:||George Lush

 Stansfeld, Oxford and Bermondsey Club formed in 1897, when Dr. John Stansfeld an Oxford graduate visited Bermondsey and seeing the poverty decided to form the Club to keep the waifs and strays off the streets.
 At one time the organisation ran five Clubs in the Docklands, Southwark and Bermondsey areas, when the population was far greater than it is today.

 Thankfully the need is not as great today.
 The Club's headquarters are now to be found in Webb Street, Bermondsey, where over 200 members enjoy various sections, i.e. football, golf, snooker, athletics, circuit training and drinking.
-Currently the club fields four football teams on a Saturday, one in the SCEFL First Division and two in the Kent County League and a Vets team in the Southern Veterans Football League; as well as two youth sides in the Kent Youth League on a Sunday.
+Currently the club fields four football teams on a Saturday, one in the SCEFL First Division and two in the Kent County League and a one in the in Bromley and South London Alliance League; as well an under 23s side in the SCEFL Development League.

 In 1958 Stansfeld joined Division Two of the Western Section of the Kent County League and went on to win the division at the first attempt, as well as the Division Two Challenge Cup.
 The club were promoted into the Premier Division, skipping Division One.
 They were Premier Division runners-up and won the Premier Division Cup in 1961–62.
 They went on to win back-to-back Premier Division titles in 1962–63 and 1963–64 before being promoted to the Senior Division, in which they were runners-up in 1964–65.